benbaptist/minecraft-wrapper/documentation/player.rst

         Kick a player with 'reason'.
 Using this interface (versus the console command) ensures the player receives the proper disconnect messages based on whether they are in proxy mode or not.
+This will also allow hub players to respawn in the main wrapper server.